Introduction to HPCC Cluster and Linux

 Queuing system: Slurm

-HPCC Cluster uses Slurm
+The HPCC cluster uses Slurm

 as queuing and load balancing system.
 To control user traffic, any